caroleolivier/caroleolivier.github.io/_posts/2017-11-08-adding-emoji-support.md

 title: Adding GitHub-flavored emoji support to my website
 ---

-Today, I looked into an important problem: the lack of support for GitHub like emojis in my website.
+Today, I looked into an important problem: the lack of support for GitHub-like emojis on my website.

 My website, the one you are on right now, is compiled by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub](https://github.com/).
 By default this setup doesn't support GitHub like emojis in Markdown files :scream:.
 By that I mean that writing `:+1:` doesn't automatically convert to :+1:.
 <br/>It was about time :clock130: I fix that problem.